Haghrah/Jadidism-Texts/README.md

 # Jadidism-Texts
 Some texts written by Jadids ...

-If you need text versions of pdf files, contact me.
+If you need text version of pdf files, contact me.